TitouanT/edtUniv/README.md

 # the API

-This a REST API in json format.
+This is a REST API in json format.

 All request response formated like this: